salilab/imp/doc/manual/faq.md

 ## Why is SWIG telling me that a class is not defined?

 The order of the includes in the `swig.i-in` matters.
-If a class uses code that is in another file, then you should put the latter first (note also that SWIG does not recursively follow `#includes` inside the `.h` files you `%include`).
+If a class uses code that is in another file, then you should put the latter first (note also that SWIG does not recursively follow `#include`s inside the `.h` files you `%include`).
 For example, if your class EnergyTermsRestraint requires EnergyTerms these lines in the `swig.i-in` must appear in this order:

     %include "IMP/mymodule/EnergyTerms.h"
     %include "IMP/mymodule/EnergyTermsRestraint.h"